Red and green hand-tied bouquet

 I chose a length of understated nutscene twine to finish the arrangement but a big blousy tartan ribbon would add a more luxurious effect.

 - Strip the unsightly leaves from the roses before use.

 - Strip the leaves off the lower portion of the stems of the ruscus and oats.
 This will make them easier to tie and be neater around the bow.

 - When you’re putting the bouquet together, use a few stems of each type at a time – if you do one stem of each it will take longer and give a busier overall effect.

 - Don’t be too picky about stem length – variation will add interest.

 - Make sure the eye-catching items (the brightest reds, greens and whites) are evenly distributed across the bouquet.

 - Keep going around the bouquet adding more until you can’t hold any more blooms and grasses in your hand.

-- Hold the bouquet together with an elastic band temporarily while you tie the bow.
+- Hold the bouquet together with an elastic band temporarily while you tie the bow with jute twine.

 Merry Christmas everyone :)